ddewaele/com.ecs.samples.spring.simple.rest/README.md

 	</http>

+## Failure after capturing authorization code

+### Description

-- After the user clicks authorize, we receive the authorization code but fail to swap it for a token.
+After the user clicks authorize, we receive the authorization code but fail to swap it for a token.

 This is because the oauth token url is not properly setup